ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/creation/how-to-create-data-subscription.dotnet.markdown

 {PANEL:Responsible node}

 As stated above, upon creation, the cluster will choose a node that will be responsible for the data subscription server side processing.
-Once chosen, that node will be the node that will the only node to process the subscription.
-There is an enterprise license level feature that support subscription (and any other ongoing task) failover between nodes, but eventually, as long as the originally assigned node is online, it will be the one to process the data subscription.
+Once chosen, that node will be the only node to process the subscription.
+There is an enterprise license level feature that supports subscription (and any other ongoing task) failover between nodes, but eventually, as long as the originally assigned node is online, it will be the one to process the data subscription.
 Nevertheless, there is an option to manually decide the node that will be responsible for the subscription processing, it's called the `MentorNode`: